Ashylila/TheCollector/README.md

 -   ♻️Loop automation --- gather, craft, and turn-in seamlessly

-⚠️ If you haven't unlocked the required Splendors tab for your current level (e.g. Lv.
-80+ Purple Scrips), the plugin may select the wrong item.
-Talk to the appropriate Splendors vendor to unlock it first.

 > ⚠️ **Note**: TheCollector is still early in development --- bugs may
 > occur.